Sprain (Distortion)

 Outlook on current research

-In the field of surgical therapy, minimally invasive techniques are being further developed, which can cause less tissue damage and lead to faster recovery times.
+In the field of surgical therapy, minimally invasive techniques are being further developed, which cause less tissue damage and can lead to faster recovery times.
 New materials for ligament replacement and improved fixation techniques enable more stable reconstructions for severe ligament injuries.

 Rehabilitation medicine for small animals has established itself as an independent discipline in recent years.
-Evidence-based rehabilitation protocols tailored to the specific needs of various joint diseases are continuously being developed.
+Evidence-based rehabilitation protocols, tailored to the specific needs of various joint diseases, are continuously being developed.
 The use of modern technologies such as pressure measurement plates for objective gait analysis or specialized underwater treadmills allows for more precise monitoring of healing progress.

 Frequently asked questions (FAQs)

-1. How can I distinguish a sprain from a bone fracture?
+1. How can I distinguish a sprain from a Bone fracture?

 4. Is surgery necessary for every severe sprain?